 Standard equipment is generous throughout, though often not quite so much as the Mitsubishi L200.
 Isuzu is fond of special editions, too, and these are worth considering for their added value.

-A notable example of this is the limited edition Isuzu D-Max AT35, which was first introduced in 2016, and repeated after the facelift in 2017.
+A notable example of this is the Isuzu D-Max AT35, which was first introduced in 2016, and repeated after the facelift in 2017.
 Built in conjunction with off-road specialist Arctic Trucks, these feature enormous 37-inch tyres, wider bodywork and raised suspension.